KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202503201303 Ch9 Rotation and Rigid Bodies.md

 ![[202503201303 Ch9 Rotation and Rigid Bodies-12.png]]

 # 9.4 Energy in Rotational Motion
-A rotating rigid body consists of mass in motion, so it has kinetic energy
+A rotating rigid body consists of mass in motion, so it has kinetic energy.
+We can express this kinetic energy in terms of the body's angular speed and a new quantity called the *moment of inertia*, that depends on the body's mass and how the mass is distributed.

 # ‌
 ---